Nana Aba Anamoah: Personal life

 Nana Aba Anamoah is a Catholic.
-She is a mother of one, a son Jyotir, who lives and schools in United States.
+She gave up on her Medical School after knowing that she was pregnant.
+She is a mother of one, a son Jyotir, who attends school in the United States.

+Philanthropy

 She is also known for her charitable endeavors; on 25 January 2022, she launched Hearts Wide Open, a foundation established to serve as a support system for those in need of funding for medical emergencies, school fees etc.

+In April 2023, Nana Aba supported a man financially who was offered a job in the United Kingdom but lacked funds to undergo medical checkup.